🚶 Pedestrian & Cyclist Fatalities Near Transit Stations

 - Green dot — Currently selected station

-Data Notes & Caveats
+Important Notes and Caveats